ruuda/squiller/docs/usage.md

-# Querybinder
+# Squiller

 Generate boilerplate code from annotated SQL queries.

 ## Synopsis

-    querybinder --target <target> <file>...
+    squiller --target <target> <file>...
-    querybinder --target help
+    squiller --target help
-    querybinder --help
+    squiller --help

 ## Description

-Querybinder parses all of the given inputs files, generates code from them for the specified target, and writes that to stdout. `<file>...` can be one or more
+Squiller parses all of the given inputs files, generates code from them for the specified target, and writes that to stdout. `<file>...` can be one or more
 <abbr>UTF-8</abbr> text files that contain <abbr>SQL</abbr>, or `-` to read
 from stdin.